jamespan/investors-blog/_columns/Stock_Analysis/life-time-stock-apple-partner-shows-strength-amid-trump-tariff-turmoil.md

 As Life Time retakes and remains above its [50-day moving average](https://www.investors.com/how-to-invest/investors-corner/50-day-moving-average-identifies-buy-sell-signals/), it continues to work on a [double bottom](https://www.investors.com/how-to-invest/how-to-read-stock-charts-understanding-technical-analysis/?_gl=1*1hdzp1t*_gcl_au*MjA3OTk2MTM5My4xNzQzNzA3NDMwLjEyNzYxMjgzNzQuMTc0NDgyNzM2My4xNzQ0ODI3NTI5*_ga*MTEyODE4NTY0MC4xNzM2ODkxMTA4*_ga_K2H7B9JRSS*MTc0NDgwNzUyNi41MjUuMS4xNzQ0ODI3NTMyLjU4LjAuMA..#doublebottom), a common pattern in volatile markets.
 The [buy point](https://www.investors.com/how-to-invest/investors-corner/chart-reading-basics-how-a-buy-point-marks-a-time-of-opportunity/) is 32.85.

 But Life Time is by no means immune to market mayhem and volatility.
 With the Nasdaq gapping down on Wednesday as Federal Reserve chief Jerome Powell said Trump tariffs may create a "[challenging scenario](https://www.investors.com/news/economy/fed-chief-jerome-powell-trump-tariffs-tension-inflation-growth-dow-jones/)," shares of Life Time pulled back to successfully test support at the 50-day line.
-The stock continues to hold tight above that benchmark on Thursday.
+The stock held tight above that benchmark on Thursday to close out the shortened week.

 While it has fared much better than Apple and most growth stocks, caution remains king for all stocks, including Life Time.
 But a strong earnings outlook and high relative strength make Life Time a stock to watch as investors wait for a market rebound.